pombredanne/paulmillr.github.io/_posts/2012-12-22-libertarianism-how-it-works.md

 * Abolishing patents (another coercive government monopoly that can’t exist in free market) will allow for two individuals to independently come up with some idea without fear of repression.

 ### Real-life example
-Czech Republic has decriminalised heroin and cocaine.
-Many countries has legalised marijuana or prostitution and everything is fine there.
+Many countries has legalised marijuana and other drugs or prostitution and everything is fine there.

 ### Objections
 > Decriminalisation of heavy drugs will decrease society life expectation